danvonk/danvonk.github.io/posts/2024-10-05-neutron-scattering-cuda-taskflow.md

 of limited throughput between memory and processors.

-Several programs to perform these tasks in a scalable manner have been written, including the one under study here: Sassena.
+Several programs to perform these tasks in a scalable manner have been written, including _Sassena_.
 This program was written to scale effectively on large supercomputers such as the Jaguar Cray XT5 at Oak Ridge National Laboratory, which it does by using MPI process-based parallelism as well as thread-based parallelism.
 Although the software was designed for high-performance